Farmers Insurance Background Information

 Farmers is careful to point-out that the parent company and insurance subsidiary do not make recommendations.
 The firm also describes its agents as “independent contractors” and “independent agents.”
 This is important because laws regarding insurance agents often do not extend liability for agent wrongdoing to an insurance company.
 However, the securities industry requires securities firm to supervise agents, which has apparently been a problem for Farmers.

-In response to the NASD’s request for comment concerning proposed changes in branch office supervision, the Vice President of Compliance for Farmers Financial Solutions LLC revealed concerns in a public comment.
+In response to the FINRA’s request for comment concerning proposed changes in branch office supervision, the Vice President of Compliance for Farmers Financial Solutions LLC revealed concerns in a public comment.

 Unlike Wall Street brokerage firms which manage 10, 20 or even dozens of registered representatives in a single office with supervisor(s) on site, Farmers has thousands of agents who maintain their own offices and are not even employees of the firm.
 Firms with one or two registered securities personnel in an office can have special difficulties meeting required standards of supervision of representatives.